glendaleonard/jetbot/README.md

 * I2C Bus 1 SCL is on Pin 5
 * I2C Bus 0 SDA is on Pin 27
 * I2C Bus 0 SCL is on Pin 28

+I2C pins on Romi
+* I2C Bus 1?
+SDA is on Pin 37
+* I2C Bus 1?
+SCL is on Pin 35